-‘Affluenza’ teen jailed in Texas for probation violation
+‘Affluenza teen’ jailed in Texas for probation violation

 In 2013, Couch lost control of his family’s pickup truck after he and his friends had played beer pong and drank beer stolen from a Walmart.
 He veered into a crowd of people helping the driver of a disabled vehicle on the side of the road.
 Authorities later estimated that he was going 70 mph in a 40 mph zone.

 The crash fatally injured the stranded motorist, a youth minister who stopped to help her and a mother and daughter who came out of their nearby home.
+Tonya Couch, Ethan’s mother, is awaiting trial on charges of hindering apprehension of a felon and money laundering arising from when they fled to Mexico in 2015.
+She has been in and out of jail since then.